-Ability Score Increase.
+Increased Ability Score.
 Cosmopolitan tengus are skilled accountaints, linguists and spellcasters.
 Your Intelligence score increases by 1.

 Gifted Linguist.
-You can speak, read, and write one additional language of your choice.
+You can read, write, and speak one additional language of your choice.
 You also have an advantage when attempting to read or understand any language you do not know.
 This does not give you the ability to speak or write that language; instead you are merely understanding the basic idea of what is being communicated.